-Hungary has in recent years multiplied the budget and number of projects devoted to the space domain, including a significant increase of our contribution to the budget of the European Space Agency, where we are members since 2015.
+In recent years, Hungary has multiplied the budget and number of projects devoted to the space domain, including a significant increase of our contribution to the budget of the European Space Agency, where we are members since 2015.
 We have established a Business Incubation Centre in order to facilitate the incorporation of Hungarian space start-up companies to the European space ecosystem.
-We are active participants in the EU Space Programme and contribute to the space debate in other multilateral organizations, including the NATO and the U.N.
+Hungary is an active participant in the EU Space Programme and contribute to the space debate in other multilateral organizations, including the NATO and the U.N.
 Committee of the Peaceful Uses of Outer Space (COPUOS).

 The government adopted in 2021 its first Space Strategy, whose objectives include: